Slangman's World

 Slangman's World is a live-action/animation children's program that introduces preschoolers ages 2–6 to the world of foreign languages and cultures in an environment of music, puppetry, animation, and magic.

+Plot

 Slangman, the show's host, played by David Burke, a high-energy, unpredictable wizard and wordsmith, invites a studio audience of children into his enchanted multicultural world where his animated costars Wordy, Gizma, Blue Cat, Crash, and Cloudy help children broaden their language skills and their view of the world.

+Release

 Slangman's World debuted its first season of programming for American Forces Network (AFN), one of the network's first original children's programs in its 66-year history.
 The show aired in 174 countries across AFN where it helped military families integrate into their foreign language environments.
 Its second season appeared on Georgia Public Broadcasting, the third-largest Public Broadcasting Service (PBS) affiliate in America.